Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Bounding the Policy Gap: Proofs in Section

-\begin{proof} For congestion functions $f_j(\bar{q}_j)$ that are strictly increasing and continuous for each $j$, we consider the Lyapunov function $F(\nq)$ which is the antiderivative of $\bof(\nq)$.
+\begin{proof} For congestion function $f_j(\bar{q}_j)$ that are strictly increasing and continuous for each $j$, we consider the Lyapunov function $F(\nq)$ which is the antiderivative of $\bof(\nq)$.
 The Bregman divergence associated with $\bof(\nq)$ is defined as:

 Plugging $\nq_1 = \nq[t+1]$, $\nq_2 = \nq[t]$ into \eqref{eq:bregman} and rearranging the terms, we have:

 Subtracting $\frac{1}{\tK}\sum_{\tau\in\cT}\phi_{\tau}^t\sum_{j\in\cP(\tau),k\in\cD(\tau)}w_{j\tau k}\cdot x_{j\tau k}[t]$ on both sides and taking conditional expectation given $\nq[t]$, we have: